-- Strategic Planning and Problem Solving: Jonathan Katz, consultant and former CEO of the National Assembly of State Arts Agencies.
+- Long-Range Planning: Jonathan Katz, consultant and former CEO of the National Assembly of State Arts Agencies.
+Sign up here.

-- Management consulting: Lisa Mount, director of Artistic Logistics.
+- Management Consulting: Lisa Mount, director, Artistic Logistics.
+Sign up here.

 GG Arts Law Consultations

 Arts attorneys Brian Taylor Goldstein and Robyn Guilliams of GG Arts Law will be on hand throughout the conference for individual, one-on-one appointments.
-Their areas of expertise include immigration, tax and other issues involving foreign artists; arts-based business and non-profit organization and management; contractual issues; copyrights and licensing, artist and arts management; and new media and technology.
+Their areas of expertise include immigration, tax and other issues involving foreign artists; management of arts-based businesses and non-profit organizations; contractual issues; copyrights and licensing; artist and arts management; and new media and technology.
 To schedule an appointment with Brian or Robyn, send an email to firstname.lastname@example.org.
 Write "APAP Consultation" in the subject line, indicate your topic and availability, and GG Arts Law will contact you to schedule an appointment.

 Consultants: Brian Taylor Goldstein (BTG) and Robyn Guilliams (RG)